maudit-4047/PickingDev/readme.md

 ## ✅ Active Projects

 ### 1. **VoicePicker** 🎧
-Created by a real voice picker at Primary Connect (Woolworths Supply Chain & Logistics Division)

 Project Overview
 This project is an all-in-one Warehouse Management System (WMS) inspired by real daily operations at Primary Connect.
 It features built-in support for voice-driven picking, modular backend architecture, real-time inventory and dispatch updates, and a team leader dashboard.